rssh/dotty-cps-async/_sources/MonadContexts.rst.txt

 where `F` is a type of awaited wrapper and `G` monad in enclosing |async|_ block.

+Also, an instance of monad context is automatically available inside the direct context functions, i.e., when we have CpsDirect[F] in the current scope.

 Using a context parameter makes our monad a bit more complex than traditional Haskell-like monad constructions, but allows us to represent important industry cases, like |structured concurrency|_.
 Jokingly, we can say that our monad is close to the original Leibnic definition of monad in his work |Monadology|_, where each monad has unique qualities, not accessible from outside.